dl1bz/ESP32-XPA125B-HL2/README.md

 ![](https://github.com/dl1bz/ESP32-XPA125B-HL2/blob/main/Prototypeboard_ESP32_HL2.jpg)

 ## Source code
 The code https://github.com/dl1bz/ESP32-XPA125B-HL2/blob/main/XPA125B-HL2.ino is written with the Arduino IDE and the ESP32 extensions.
 Look around, how need the Arduino IDE to setup for use with ESP32.
+Additional we need the Library for the TFT-display, you can find here https://github.com/Xinyuan-LilyGO/TTGO-T-Display/tree/master/TFT_eSPI (required for compilation).

 ## Good to know
 As a special feature I use multitasking with the ESP32.
 One task (band voltage) runs at core 1 and the second task (PTT switch) runs at core 0, so both tasks work independent.